What Small Businesses Are Actually Doing with AI Agents in 2026

 The realistic expectation: first agent live in two to four weeks.
 Meaningful ROI visible in 60–90 days.
 If something is not working by day 30, fix it before you expand.
 The failure mode is always the same: a mediocre pilot leads directly to a failed full deployment.

-The discipline that separates the businesses winning with AI agents from the ones who tried and concluded it did not work: they picked the right first workflow, measured it obsessively, and scaled only after it proved out.
+The discipline that separates the businesses winning with AI agents from the ones who tried and concluded it did not work: they picked the right first workflow, measured it obsessively, scaled only after it proved out.
 Not where it sounds coolest.
 Not where the vendor pitch was best.
 The highest-volume, most measurable, most stable workflow they had.

 That is the playbook.
 Everything else is noise.